gmazzap/Hierarchy/README.md

 The callback has to return a non-empty value to stop the function from being called for every item in the hierarchy array.

-If template is found (callback returns something not empty) `Hiearrchy::findTemplateUsing()` returns whatever is returned by callback, otherwise return `false`.
+If template is found (callback returns something not empty) `Hierarchy::findTemplateUsing()` returns whatever is returned by callback, otherwise return `false`.